 - An amp will make larger headphones sound clearer and more natural.
-Some audiophile models might require an amp to achieve the desired volume and sound quality, particularly if they are connected to portable devices.
+Some audiophile models may need an amp to get the volume and sound quality you want, especially if they are hooked up to portable devices.

 Use a line-out port on your portable device to connect to the headphone amps.
 If there is no line-out, you can use the headphone connector to send the audio signal to the amp.

 Your headphones are a set, but your current audio device doesn’t have one

 Many pieces of home HiFi gear do not come with a headphone jack.
 This is especially true when you go up to the more expensive, separate audio components.
 This situation is best solved by choosing a suitable headphone amplifier.

 You have a pair of headphones with a higher impedance, and they are not loud enough

 - Many headphones available on the market need a lot of power to drive loud enough.
 These headphones are usually of high impedance (above 100 ohms).

 - Most phones and other audio devices don’t come with a headphone amplifier that has enough power to drive headphones that are harder to drive.

 You need to use your headphones in a different room or while on the move

 Your central HiFi system might be in your family room.
 However, you may want to listen to music in your office or other rooms.
 You will have more options when it comes to where you can listen to your headphones.